ArbitRandomUser/julia-repl-vi/README.md

 Prefix Search works too.<br>
 If a something exists in repl buffer it goes up and down history only showing line starting with that something

+This needs the active repl to funciton.
+I havent figured out how auto-run things immediatly after the REPL starts. for now i use it have a function `viminit() = include(path/to/start.jl)"` inside my startup.jl and running `viminit` when after julia startup.